Chagas disease (American trypanosomiasis)

 T. cruzi can infect several species of the triatomine bug, the majority of which are found in the Americas.
 Depending on the geographical area, WHO recommends the following approaches to prevention and control:

-- insecticide spraying of houses and surrounding areas;
+- spraying of houses and surrounding areas with residual insecticides;

 - house improvements to prevent vector infestation;